 OCC maintains a Capital Management Policy, which includes OCC's plan to replenish capital should OCC's equity fall below defined thresholds.
 On an annual basis, the Board approves a target capital level to ensure compliance with the SEC and CFTC regulations discussed above and to keep such additional amounts the Board may approve for capital expenditures.
 OCC monitors its level of equity and liquid net assets funded by equity on at least a monthly basis.
-If OCC's liquid net assets funded by equity falls below the Early Warning (i.e., 110% of target capital), management would recommend to the Board whether to implement a fee increase in an amount necessary and appropriate to raise additional equity.
-If OCC's liquid net assets funded by equity falls below the EDCP Unvested Balance, and then if OCC's liquid net assets funded by equity remained below 90% or if liquid net assets funded by equity remained below 90% or give remained 90 consecutive days, OCC would first contribute the EDCP Unvested Balance.
+If OCC's equity liquid net assets funded by equity falls below the Early Warning (i.e., 110% of target capital), management would recommend to the Board whether to implement a fee increase in an amount necessary and appropriate to raise additional equity.
+If OCC's equity liquid net assets funded by equity falls below 90% of its target capital at any time or below target capital for a period of 90 consecutive days, OCC would first contribute the EDCP Unvested Balance, and then if OCC's equity liquid net assets funded by equity remained below 90% or if equity-liquid net assets funded by equity remained below target capital for an additional 90 consecutive days, OCC would charge clearing members an operational loss fee in equal shares.

-The operational loss fee would be in an amount to increase OCC's liquid net assets funded by equity to the Early Warning, up to the maximum operational loss fee identified in OCC's schedule of fees less any operational loss fees previously charged and not refunded.
+The operational loss fee would be in an amount to increase OCC's equity liquid net assets funded by equity to the Early Warning, up to the maximum operational loss fee identified in OCC's schedule of fees less any operational loss fees previously charged and not refunded.
 The maximum aggregate operational loss fee is set annually by the Board based on the amount determined by the Board to be sufficient to ensure a recovery or orderly wind-down of OCC's critical operations and services.
 The Board reviews and approves the Capital Management Policy on an annual basis.